 Fascinating grand imperial cities and high-speed intercity train journeys showcase the turbulent history of Central Europe.
 Discover what turned these former Habsburg and Prussian cities into four of Europe's greatest destinations.

-Meet your group and Tour Manager at our dedicated departure office where we begin our voyage towards Central Europe on the Eurostar from St Pancras International to Brussels.
-We continue from Brussels in First Class to the beautiful city of Cologne, where we spend the night.
+This morning, we begin our voyage towards Central Europe on the Eurostar from St Pancras International to Brussels.
+We continue from Brussels in First Class to the city of Frankfurt, where we spend tonight.

-We continue travelling south through Germany, passing through some of the country's magnificent cities, including Bonn, Frankfurt and Nuremberg as we make our way south towards the Austrian border.
-Our journey takes us to Vienna, the magnificent city of Mozart, where we spend the next three nights at the Marriott Imperial Riding School Renaissance Hotel.
+On Day 2 we continue travelling south through Germany as we make our way towards the Austrian border.
+Our journey takes us to Vienna, the magnificent city of Mozart, where we spend the next three nights at the Marriott Imperial Riding School Renaissance.

 This morning we enjoy a city tour of Vienna, taking in the city's Imperial architecture on the famous Ringstrasse - a wide avenue that encircles the Old City of Vienna.
 Our tour takes us past many of Vienna's finest ornate buildings including the impressive Hofburg Palace, a vast complex of buildings that demonstrates the awesome power and wealth commanded by the Habsburgs, who used the palace as their ruling headquarters for six centuries.
 We pass the impressive Opera House, one of the leading opera venues in the world, as well as the grand Parliament Building.
 Later today we visit spectacular Schönbrunn Palace, the summer residence of the Imperial family, situated beautifully landscaped parkland.
 We enjoy a slice of the famous Apfelstudel and coffee in an elegant Viennese cafe before a guided tour of the palace, followed by time to stroll through its elaborate gardens.